diffplug/spotless/README.md

 	// If you'd like to specify that files should always have a certain line ending, you can,
-	// but the default value of PLATFORM_NATIVE is highly recommended LineEnding lineEndings = PLATFORM_NATIVE 	// can be WINDOWS, UNIX, or PLATFORM_NATIVE }
+	// but the default value of PLATFORM_NATIVE is highly recommended lineEndings = PLATFORM_NATIVE 	// can be WINDOWS, UNIX, or PLATFORM_NATIVE }
 ```